Design Your Playroom for Purposeful Play

 Why you need this: Did you know that children who are in close proximity to books have higher cognitive, numerical and problem solving skills?
 Just by having books available you are providing access and helping to develop skills that will continue throughout their life.

-3. Space for gross motor play: Having an open space, a gymnastics mat, or a play mat (we love our Ruggish play mat because it’s two sided, super cushioned, and extremely easy to clean) is a great way to encourage gross motor play.
-We also love to have items for climbing, jumping and balancing like the Nugget, a piklar triangle, a wobble board or the Gonge Hilltops or Riverstones.
+Having an open space, a gymnastics mat, or a play mat (we love our Ruggish play mat) is a great way to encourage gross motor play.
+We have multiple items for climbing, jumping and balancing.
+Our favorites are the Nugget, a piklar triangle, a wobble board, the Gonge Hilltops and Riverstones.

 Why you need this: Gross motor skills are developed by the movement of your large muscles.
 To encourage the development of these skills kids need a space where they can engage in physical play–running, jumping, and climbing.
 This type of play allows for kids to develop strength, coordination and confidence.